 - Psychology Today’s Find Counselling

-The Psychology Today directory is interesting as it randomly rotates which Psychologist’s profile appears at the top of the results, so it’s a little more ethical.
+The last three of these are paid directories, meaning that the psychologist paid for their listing.
+In the case of the APS’ Find A Psychologist directory, therapists can actually pay extra to go to the top of the search results!
+The Psychology Today directory is interesting as it randomly rotates which psychologist’s profile appears at the top of the results, so it’s a little more ethical.

-Membership With Professional Psychology Bodies
+Assessing Psychologist Membership in Professional Psychology Bodies

 - Australian Psychological Society